 When you tap the Save Video button inside TikTok on iOS, the app triggers Safari's native file download — which by default saves to the Files app (iCloud Drive or On My iPhone), not to your Photos library.
 This is an iOS behavior, not a TikTok bug.
 The video is there, just not where you expected it.

-Method 1: Move the File from Files to Photos
+Method 1: Move the File from Files to Photos (Video Already Downloaded)

 Step 1: Open the Files App